fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 ## Intro to transit crypto

-Before we try to setup anything on the client side, we need to setup Vault to offer the transit encryption feature, and then create two "users" and a policy to allow them to use the transit role we setup for this.
+Before we try to setup anything on the client side, we need to setup Vault to offer the transit encryption feature, and then create two "users" with a policy to allow them to use the transit role we setup for this.

 > Reminder: you can have as many transit encryption roles as you want, and tokens/users can be allowed to use them in their policies alongside one, many or no other vault features.
 Yay RBAC!

-I assume that you are still using my docker-compose from earlier in the series, and have the terraform to hand.
+I assume that you are still using [my docker-compose](https://www.problemofnetwork.com/posts/bootstrapping-hashi-vault/) from earlier in the series, and have the terraform to hand.

 ### Enabling the role in vault

 Lets start with a change in terraform.

-Add the new file `transit-crypto.tf` in the `exploring-vault/terraform` folder.
+Create the new file `transit-crypto.tf` in the `exploring-vault/terraform` folder.
 Add the following content:

 ```toml
 # transit-crypto-nats.tf